Growing bold together: SEI and Benchmark Capital

 As we are often asked, “how does it work?” when it comes to our approach, we thought the best way to put this to the test would be to ask those leading the SEI and Benchmark relationship to be honest with us about both the highs and the lows.

-This is the story of a partnership through the lens of conversations between the senior leaders of the organisations and the partnership—David White, CEO of Benchmark Capital and Jo French his COO; Brett Williams CEO, SEI Investments (Europe) Ltd and Anita Juneja, Head of Relationship Management and Client Service at SEI.
+This is the story of a partnership through the lens of conversations between the senior leaders of the organisations and the partnership—David White, CEO of Benchmark Capital and Jo French, former COO; Brett Williams CEO, SEI Investments (Europe) Ltd and Anita Juneja, Head of Relationship Management and Client Service at SEI.

 Embracing change together

 Together, SEI and Benchmark partner to power digital transformation of wealth management.
 The relationship has evolved hugely, from the early days when Benchmark approached SEI to provide custodian services to today’s full service delivery.
 As both businesses have grown and developed, so too have their combined capabilities.
 Today they describe themselves as fixing some of the biggest challenges the industry is facing, providing the infrastructure, capabilities and processing power that digitalisation requires.